egorman-verint/noughtsAndCrosses/noughts-and-crosses/readme.txt

 3. Decide on technologies to use for solution
 4. Design and model solution

-Keyboard order:  Neil, Hassan, Chris, Mark, James, Eddie
+Keyboard order:  Neil, Chris, Mark, James, Eddie